 Skip to main content

-BlueIguana Cantina restaurant guide
+BlueIguana Cantina

 Carnival Cruise Line is known for its fast-casual dining options, ranging from juicy burgers at Guy's Burger Joint to complimentary Mexican fare at BlueIguana Cantina, a vibrant restaurant that's a favorite among cruisers for its laid-back atmosphere on the lido deck.

 At the heart of BlueIguana Cantina is its menu that focuses on dishing up fast, flavorful meals that can be enjoyed poolside or elsewhere on the ship!
 From delicious tacos to hearty burritos, cruisers will find an array of options that cater to a variety of tastes.
-Don't forget to check out the salsa bar to further customize your meal with fresh salsa and sauces.
+Don't forget to check out the salsa bar to further customize your meal with fresh salsa, toppings, and sauces.

 Here's a guide with everything you need to know about BlueIguana Cantina, including its menu, dining experience, and tips to make the most of your experience!